 Norman is President and CEO of Conner Prairie Museum in Fishers, Indiana, and is a leader with a 35-year history of successfully developing innovative approaches and compelling visions for operating history and general museums.
-As the Executive Director and CEO of six different historic sites and general museums in Tennessee, Virginia and Indiana, Burns has developed nationally recognized-award winning interpretive and educational programs, conferences, concert series, publications, and exhibitions.
-Burns has served on various boards and committees for local, state, regional, and national cultural organizations and is a long-time reviewer for IMLS, NEH Challenge Grants, and AAM Accreditation and MAP programs.
-BA and MA in History, Middle Tennessee State University.
+As the Executive Director and CEO of six different historic sites and general museums in Tennessee, Virginia, and Indiana, Burns has developed nationally recognized, award-winning interpretive and educational programs, conferences, concert series, publications, and exhibitions.
+Burns has served on various boards and committees for local, state, regional, and national cultural organizations and is a long-time reviewer for the Institute of Museum and Library Services, the National Endowment for the Humanities Challenge Grants, and the American Alliance of Museums Accreditation and Museum Assessment Programs.
+Norman has a BA and MA in history from Middle Tennessee State University.

 Norman Burns, II